 - You need to maintain a monthly average balance of Rs.
 25,000 and Rs.
 10,000 at the account level and customer ID level respectively.

-- The interest rate offered by the bank is 3.5% for a balance less than Rs.
-50 lakh and 4% for greater than Rs.
+- ICICI NRE interest rate ranges from 3% for a balance less than Rs.
+50 lakh and 3.50% for greater than Rs.
 50 lakh respectively.

 - Full repatriability of funds and tax-free interest in India.